-U.S. healthcare spending has increased steadily over the past 20 years.
-According to CMS, the estimated total U.S. healthcare expenditures are expected to grow at an average annual rate of 5.4% from 2019 to 2028 and to reach \$6.2 trillion by 2028.
-Health spending is projected to grow 1.1% faster than the U.S. gross domestic product per year on average over 2019-2028, and as a result, the healthcare share of gross domestic product is expected to rise from 17.7% in 2019 to 19.7% by 2028.
-Medicare spending increased 6.7% to \$799.4 billion and Medicaid spending increased by 2.9% to \$613.5 billion in 2019, which accounted for 21% and 16% of total health expenditures, respectively.
-Private health insurance spending increased 3.7% to \$1.2 trillion in 2019, accounting for 31% of total health expenditures.
+U.S. healthcare spending has increased steadily over the past approximately two decades.
+CMS estimates that total U.S. healthcare expenditures are expected to grow at an average annual rate of 5.4% from 2019 to 2028 and will reach \$6.2 trillion by 2028.
+Health spending is projected to grow 1.1% faster than the U.S. gross domestic product per year on average over 2019-2028, and as a result, the healthcare share of gross domestic product is expected to rise from 17.7% in 2018 to 19.7% by 2028.
+Medicare spending increased by 3.5% to \$829.5 billion and Medicaid spending increased by 9.2% to \$671.2 billion in 2020, which accounted for 20% and 16% of total health expenditures, respectively.
+Private health insurance spending declined 1.2% to \$1.2 trillion in 2020, accounting for 28% of total health expenditures.
 Medicare spending is expected to have the fastest growth (7.6% per year for 2019-2028) primarily due to the projected enrollment growth.

-Managed care health plans were developed in the U.S. primarily during the 1980s, in an attempt to mitigate the rising cost of providing health care to populations covered by health insurance.
+Managed care health plans were developed in the U.S., primarily during the 1980s, in an attempt to mitigate the rising cost of providing healthcare to populations covered by health insurance.
 These managed care health plans enroll members through their employers in connection with federal Medicare benefits or state Medicaid programs.
 As a result of the prevalence of these health plans, many seniors now becoming eligible for Medicare have been interacting with managed care companies through their employers for the last 30 years.
 Individuals now turning 65 are likely more familiar with the managed care setting than previous Medicare populations.
-The healthcare industry, however, is highly regulated by various government agencies and heavily relies on reimbursement and payments from government sponsored programs such as Medicare and Medicaid.
-Companies in the healthcare industry therefore have to organize and operate around, and face challenges from, idiosyncratic laws and regulations.
+The healthcare industry, however, is highly regulated by various government agencies and heavily relies on reimbursement and payments from government-sponsored programs such as Medicare and Medicaid.
+Companies in the healthcare industry therefore have to organize, operate around, and face challenges from idiosyncratic laws and regulations.

-Many health plans recognize both the opportunity for growth from adding members as well as the potential risks and costs associated with managing additional members.
+Many health plans recognize both the opportunity for growth from adding members, as well as the potential risks and costs associated with managing additional members.
 In California, many health plans subcontract a significant portion of the responsibility for managing patient care to integrated medical systems such as ApolloMed and our affiliated physician groups.
-These integrated health care systems offer a comprehensive medical delivery system and sophisticated care management know-how and infrastructure to more efficiently provide for the health care needs of the population enrolled with that health plan.
-While reimbursement models for these arrangements vary around the U.S., health plans often prospectively pay the integrated health care systems a fixed capitation payment, which is often based on a percentage of the amount received by the health plan.
-Capitation payments to integrated health care systems manage such expenses under the capitated levels, the system realizes an operating profit.
+These integrated healthcare systems offer a comprehensive medical delivery system, sophisticated care management know-how, and infrastructure to more efficiently provide for the healthcare needs of the population enrolled with that health plan.
+While reimbursement models for these arrangements vary around the U.S., health plans often prospectively pay the integrated healthcare system a fixed capitation payment, which is frequently based on a percentage of the amount received by the health plan.
+Capitation payments to integrated healthcare systems, in the aggregate, represent a prospective budget from which the system manages care-related expenses on behalf of the population enrolled with that system.
+To the extent that these systems manage such expenses under the capitated levels, the system realizes an operating profit.
 On the other hand, if the expenses exceed projected levels, the system will realize an operating deficit.
-Since premiums paid represent a substantial amount per person, there is a significant revenue opportunity for an integrated medical system that is able to effectively manage health care costs for the capitated arrangements entered into by its affiliated physician groups.
+Since premiums paid represent a substantial amount per person, there is a significant revenue opportunity for an integrated medical system that is able to effectively manage healthcare costs for the capitated arrangements entered into by its affiliated physician groups.